mozilla/makerstrap/README.md

 ### Actually, I'm a ninja, hit me

-This is for less importing:
+This is for Less importing:

 ```css
 @makerstrap-bower-path: '../bower_components';